OpenRobotLab/P3Former/README.md

 ## Acknowledgements

-We thank the contributors of [MMDetection3D](https://github.com/open-mmlab/mmdetection3d) and the authors of [Cylinder3D](https://github.com/xinge008/Cylinder3D), [K-Net](https://github.com/ZwwWayne/K-Net) for their great work.
+We thank the contributors of [MMDetection3D](https://github.com/open-mmlab/mmdetection3d) and the authors of [Cylinder3D](https://github.com/xinge008/Cylinder3D) and [K-Net](https://github.com/ZwwWayne/K-Net) for their great work.